garrettpitcher216/ideas1/README.md

 to make a change to this file click the little draw sign at the top left of this window, put your ideas under your name

-if you are done making a suggestion put a description, click create a new branch, "propose changes"
+if you are done making a suggestion put a description, click "create a new branch" under the description, then "propose changes"

 if at this point you see, "this branch has conflicts you must resolve", if it doesn't say that then skip to the last step click "resolve conflicts"